Cold Spring Harbor Central School District

-Cold Spring Harbor Central School District is a school district in the towns of Huntington and Oyster Bay on the border of Suffolk County, New York and Nassau County, New York on the North Shore of Long Island.
+Cold Spring Harbor Central School District is an American school district in the towns of Huntington and Oyster Bay on the border of Suffolk County, New York and Nassau County, New York on the North Shore of Long Island.
 In Suffolk County, the district serves all of Lloyd Harbor, almost the entirety of Cold Spring Harbor, and a small part of Huntington.
 In Nassau, the district serves the overwhelming majority of Laurel Hollow and a small part of Oyster Bay.

 History

 History of the West Side Schools

 There are three schools that preceded the modern West Side School.
 The very first school in the area was the Bungtown School.
 It was finished construction and was opened in 1790.
 During construction, it was visited by George Washington, the president of the time.
 The school was used for over a hundred years, before its closure in 1895.
 In 1894, right before the first school closed, a new spot was chosen for a new schoolhouse.
 Built in 1896, the second schoolhouse was placed on the corner of modern Moores Hill Road and Route 25A in Laurel Hollow.
 This schoolhouse was used for over forty years and served students first grade through eighth grade before its closing in 1940.
 In 1938, before the closing of the second West Side School (in very similar fashion to the transition between the first and second schoolhouse), there was a committee to decide the location of the next school.
 They decided to build the school, which is today's West Side School, in Syosset on Laurel Hollow Road.
 The school served students K-8, and was part of its own district (West Side #11) until the merger that created today's district in 1958.
 It continues to serve students grades 2-6, with Goosehill Primary School having taken over K-1 students and Cold Spring Harbor Jr./Sr, High School carrying 7th and 8th grade students respectively.
 Lloyd Harbor School also serves students grades 2–6 in the district.